trustcrypto/documentation-theme-jekyll/pages/mydoc/activedirectory.md

 ![Azure AD Authentication methods](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/authentication.png)

-3) Select "Add AAGUID" under "Restrict specific keys" and add OnlyKey's AAGUID `79d699df01914b10b9035467e7ce8231`
+3) Select "Add AAGUID" under "Restrict specific keys" and add OnlyKey's AAGUID `79d699df-0191-4b10-b903-5467e7ce8231`

-## Ransomware Protection with OnlyKey Protected Windows Accounts {#ransomware}
+## Threat Models Mitigated with OnlyKey Protected Windows Accounts

+### Ransomware Protection {#ransomware}

 While centralized administration of servers, workstation, and users is a powerful tool for system administrators it can also be a powerful tool for adversaries should account compromise occur.
 When a privileged account is compromised the same features that allow a legitmate administrator to remotely access systems can allow ransomware to move laterally between systems where it can then encrypt and steal sensitive files.